Skip to content

 Hossain Khan

 I am trying to learn Kotlin coroutines, and was trying to learn more about how to handle errors from suspended functions.
-One of the recommended way by Google is to create a “Result” class like the following:
+One of the recommended ways by Google is to create a “Result” class like the following:

-sealed class Result { data class Success(val data: T) : Result() data class Error(val exception: Exception) : Result()}
+data class Success(val data: T) : Result()

 This allows us to take advantage of Kotlin’s when like following: